Skip to content

 eval_data = metrics.get('eval', {})

-# Access specific metrics (may be dicts if logged with step=)
+# Access specific metrics (will be a dict)

 train_acc = train_data.get('accuracy', {})